Top of the page

 If you had a low blood sugar level during the night, you may wake up tired or with a headache.
 Or you may sweat so much during the night that your pyjamas or sheets are damp when you wake up.

-If you have problems with severe low blood sugar, someone else may have to give you a shot of glucagon.
+If you have problems with severe low blood sugar, or are unable to swallow, someone else may have to give you a shot of glucagon.
 This is a hormone that raises blood sugar levels quickly.

 You can take steps to prevent low blood sugar.